Red-stevo/AI/README.md

 # AI
-My Udemy AI Course Projects
+Udemy AI Course Projects and Neuron Networks From scratch